'Profoundly moving. An astonishing book, a true work of art' Max Porter, author of Grief is the Thing with Feathers

 From the critically acclaimed author of The Vagrants, a devastating and utterly original novel on grief and motherhood

 'Days: the easiest possession.
 The days he had refused would come, one at a time.
-They would wait, every daybreak, with their boundless patience and indifference, seeing if they could turn me into a friend or an enemy to myself.'
+They would wait, every daybreak, with their boundless patience and indifference, seeing if they could turn me into an ally or an enemy to myself.'

 an incredible piece of work